 Refunds are based on total charges, not on amounts already paid.
-Please note that if the student is receiving financial aid, the Office of Student Financial Services will determine whether financial aid requires an adjustment.
+Please note that if the student is receiving financial aid, the Student Financial Service Center will determine whether financial aid requires an adjustment.
 This is based on the Federal Return of Title IV Funds Policy.
 Federal and state awards may have to be repaid before the student is eligible for a refund.
 The student is responsible for any balance remaining due to a withdrawal or aid adjustment.